trustcrypto/documentation-theme-jekyll/pages/mydoc/app.md

 ---
 title: OnlyKey App
-tags: [OnlyKey App, Chrome App]
+tags: [OnlyKey App]
 keywords: OnlyKey, App
 last_updated: Oct, 18, 2019
 summary: The OnlyKey App is used for the initial setup and configuration of OnlyKey.
-Supported on Windows, macOS, Linux, and Chromebook (with Chrome App).
+Supported on Windows, macOS, and Linux.
 sidebar: mydoc_sidebar
 permalink: app.html
 folder: mydoc